AlmightyLks-SCP/SCPLockdown/README.md

+# OUTDATED
+This Plugin was intended for Synapse 2, and is not made, nor compatible with Synapse3.

+---

 # SCPLockdown

 A simple SCP SL [Synapse](https://github.com/SynapseSl/Synapse/) plugin to lockdown Scps at the beginning of the round for a specified amount of time.<br>